Valentinian II: Reign from Vienne (388–392)

 A solidus minted by Valentinian II in AD 390.
 On the reverse, both Valentinian and Theodosius I are celebrated as victorious.

 Close-up of the Aphrodisias statue.

-After the defeat of Maximus, Valentinian took no part in Theodosius' triumphal celebrations over Maximus.
+After the defeat of Maximus, Valentinian took no part in Theodosius' triumphal celebrations.
 He and his court were installed at Vienne in Gaul.
-Justina had already died, and Vienne was far away from the influence of Ambrose.
 In a panegyric for Theodosius, the orator Pacatus asserted that the empire belonged to his two sons, Arcadius and Honorius, while barely mentioning the newly restored Valentinian.
 Theodosius remained in Milan until 391, appointing his supporters to important offices in the West.
 On the Eastern emperor's coinage, Valentinian continued to be represented with the "unbroken" legend like Arcadius, depicting both of them as Theodosius' junior colleagues.
 Modern scholars, observing Theodosius' actions, suspect that he had no intention of allowing Valentinian to rule, due to his plan for his sons to succeed him.

 When Theodosius decided to return to the East, his trusted general, the Frank Arbogast, was appointed magister militum for the Western provinces (bar Africa) and guardian of Valentinian.
+There was no one in a position to counterbalance Arbogast’s influence; Justina had already died, and Vienne was far away from the influence of Ambrose.
+The historian Sulpicius Alexander described the extent of his control over Valentinian II and his court: While events of various sorts were taking place in the East throughout Thrace, the public order was disturbed in Gaul.
+Valentinian the emperor was shut up in Vienne in the palace, and reduced almost below the position of a private person, and the military command was given over to the Frankish allies, and even the civil offices fell under the control of Arbogast's faction, and no one of all the oathbound soldiery was found to dare to heed the familiar speech or obey the command of the emperor.

-Acting in the name of Valentinian, Arbogast was actually subordinate only to Theodosius.
-While the general campaigned successfully on the Rhine, the young emperor remained confined at Vienne, in contrast to his warrior father and his older brother, who had campaigned at his age.
-Arbogast's domination over the emperor was to the point where, in a report that Hebblewhite characterized as "admittedly outlandish"; the general is described as murdering Harmonius, a friend of Valentinian suspected of taking bribes, in the emperor's presence.
+Arbogast once refused to allow Valentinian to lead a military expedition against barbarian invaders that were threatening Italy.
+His domination over the emperor was to the point where, in a report that Mark Hebblewhite characterized as "admittedly outlandish"; the general is described as murdering Harmonius, a friend of Valentinian suspected of taking bribes, in the emperor's presence.
 Valentinian wrote to Theodosius and Ambrose complaining of his subordination to his general.
 In explicit rejection of his earlier Arianism, he invited Ambrose to come to Vienne to baptize him.

-The crisis reached a peak when Arbogast prohibited the emperor from leading the Gallic armies into Italy to oppose a barbarian threat.
-Valentinian, in response, formally dismissed Arbogast.
+The crisis reached a peak when Valentinian attempted to formally dismiss Arbogast.
 The latter ignored the order, publicly tearing it up and arguing that Valentinian had not appointed him in the first place.
 The reality of where the power lay was openly displayed.